 Atherosclerosis, or hardening of the arteries, is a disease affecting arterial blood vessels.
-It is characterized by the deposits of fatty substances, cholesterol, cellular waste products, calcium and other substances which build up in the inner lining of an artery.
+It is characterized by the deposits of fatty substances, cholesterol, cellular waste products, calcium and other substances that build up in the inner lining of an artery.
 These deposits are called plaques.

 The exact cause is not known but research suggests a chronic response to inflammation caused by the presence of substances such as elevated insulin or elevated homocysteine levels is a good candidate.
 A test called C Reactive Protein measures inflammation, and several studies have shown that an elevated CRP score is positively correlated with atherosclerosis, diabetes, and autoimmune disease.

 Many studies have confirmed that if you drip insulin into an artery, the artery will become inflamed.
 Eventually, fatty plaques will build up and block the artery.
-Here's a study which demonstrates that arterial plaques are more likely to form in the presence of chronically high blood sugar and insulin levels.
+Here’s a study that demonstrates that arterial plaques are more likely to form in the presence of chronically high blood sugar and insulin levels.
 A direct quote from this paper: